Local duality in algebra and topology: Introduction

 The next two sections contain a study of local dualities appearing in chromatic stable homotopy theory.
 While many specific instances of such results are well known, our approach emphasizes the uniform and conceptual nature of these phenomena.
 As a starting point, Section~\ref{sec:duality-spectra} is concerned with local duality in the category $\Sp$ of $p$-local spectra.
 In particular, we consider and compare three local duality contexts: \begin{itemize} \item $(\Sp,F(n))$, for $F(n)$ a finite spectrum of type $n$. \item $(\Sp_{E(n)},L_nF(n))$, where $\Sp_{E(n)}$ is the category of $E(n)$-local spectra. \item $(\Mod_{E(n)}, E(n) \otimes F(n))$, where $\Mod_{E(n)}$ is the category of $E(n)$-module spectra. \end{itemize} The various functors relating these local duality contexts are shown to be compatible with local cohomology.
 This allows us to generalize several of the structural results on localization from~\cite{hovey_morava_1999}.

 If $R$ is a ring spectrum, the associated homology theory $R_*$ naturally takes values in the category of comodules over the cooperations $R_*R$, i.e., we get a lift

 In the case where $R = BP$ or $E(n)$ we study the resulting functors between the topological and algebraic local duality contexts.
 We show in Section~\ref{sec:duality-chromatic} how this gives a conceptual framework for the work of Hovey and Strickland \cite{hs_leht, hs_localcohom, hovey_chromatic}, and moreover provide some natural generalizations of their work.
 This structure is most naturally expressed in terms of plethories, which are an algebraic incarnation of the descent data attached to the inclusion of an open substack into $\mathcal{M}_{\mathrm{fg}}$, the stack of 1-dimensional formal groups.
-The main result of this section is the following transchromatic comparison result. \begin{thm} Let $k \le n$, $I_{k+1} =( p,v_1,\ldots,v_{k})$, and $\Stable_{E(n)_*E(n)}^{I_{k+1}-\mathrm{loc}}$ be the stable category of $I_{k+1}$-local $E(n)_*E(n)$-comodules, then there exists an equivalence
+The main result of this section is the following transchromatic comparison result, which generalizes a theorem of Hovey~\cite{hovey_chromatic} for $k=n$. \begin{thm} Let $k \le n$, $I_{k+1} =( p,v_1,\ldots,v_{k})$, and $\Stable_{E(n)_*E(n)}^{I_{k+1}-\mathrm{loc}}$ be the stable category of $I_{k+1}$-local $E(n)_*E(n)$-comodules, then there exists an equivalence

 of symmetric monoidal stable categories. \end{thm} As an immediate application we obtain a new change of rings theorem, passing between $E$-theories of different heights.
-Moreover, as a special case of an $E$-based Adams spectral sequence, we construct a spectral sequence starting from the local cohomology of $E_*X$ and converging to $E_{*}L_kX$ for any spectrum $X$.
-The analogous spectral sequence for local homology is more subtle; it has the form

-computing the $E$-homology of the $K(n)$-localization of a finite spectrum from the local homology of $E_*X$, where $\frak{m}$ is the maximal ideal of $E_*$.

 Section~\ref{sec:other} of the paper collects several other local duality contexts to which our theory applies, as for instance quasi-coherent sheaves on schemes, equivariant homotopy theory, and motivic homotopy theory.
 While we do not discuss these examples in all detail, we hope that they illustrate the flexibility of our methods and results.